vvaidy/Qo-DL/README.md

 - Commandline options.
 - Reduce size of executable (exclude libs etc.).
 - Add a check to see if the user has inputted a plain password into the config file instead of an MD5 hashed one.
-- Line to print "(album artist) - (album title)" at the top of the console while downloading accidentally got removed in a recent ver.
-Put it back in.

 # Known Issues
 - Albums with more than one disks will be treated as single-disk albums.